Martin4dbest/Tip_calculator/README.md

 <h1>Tip Calculator</h1>
 This PORTFOLIO PROJECT is a simple tip calculator program that allows you to calculate the appropriate tip based on your total bill and desired tip percentage.
-It can be used in various settings, such as restaurants, bars, or any other scenario where you need to leave a tip.
+It can also be used in various settings, such as restaurants, bars, or any other scenario where you need to leave a tip.

 <h2>How to Use</h2>
 Enter the total bill amount in the designated field.